vuongDang/snake_multi/README.md

 # Introduction
-A small multiplayer snake game written in Rust for training purpose.
+A small multiplayer snake game written in Rust for learning purpose.
 - `snake_server` is the server-side of the game
 - `snake_client` is the client-side, multiple instances can be executed to connect to a game hosted by an instance of `snake_server`

 # Requirements
+- Rust environment and cargo
-This project uses the Rust crate _termion_ which supports Supports Redox, Mac OS X, and Linux (or, in general, ANSI terminals).
+- This project uses the Rust crate _termion_ which supports Redox, Mac OS X, and Linux (or, in general, ANSI terminals).

+# Compile the projects
+Use the makefile:
+> make

+# Start demos
+- 1 player game with 4 snakes
+	> make demo1
+- 2 players game with 4 snakes
+	> make demo2

-# Start a game
+# Start a game manually
 1. Launch binary from `snake_server`
 	> cargo run			// in snake_server directory
 	- Without any arguments you will have a game with 4 snakes